knuesel/callisto/README.md

    `output` specifies if cell outputs should be rendered.

    `template` can be one of the built-in template names: `"notebook"` or `"plain"`, or a function that can handle all cell types, or a dict with keys among `raw`, `markdown`, `code`, `input` and `output`, or the value `none`.
-When a function is passed, it should accept a literal cell (a dict) as positional argument for the cell to render, a `handlers` keyword arugment for the configured handlers, `input` and `output` keyword arguments (booleans) that specify if the input and/or output of code cells should be rendered and `input-args` and `output-args` keyword arguments (dicts) which the function can forward to other functions such as `outputs` and `sources` respectively.
+When a function is passed, it should accept a literal cell (a dict) as positional argument for the cell to render, a `handlers` keyword argument for the configured handlers, `input` and `output` keyword arguments (booleans) that specify if the input and/or output of code cells should be rendered and `input-args` and `output-args` keyword arguments (dicts) which the function can forward to other functions such as `outputs` and `sources` respectively.
 When a dict is passed, each value can be a function, or a built-in template name to use that template for that type of cell or cell component; For code cells the `code` template is used if specified, and this template should honor the `input` and `output` keyword arguments.
 Otherwise the `input` and/or `output` templates are called (depending on the values of these keyword arguments).
-The `intput` and `output` templates also receive the `input` and `output` keyword arguments and can use this information for example to produce smaller spacing between input and output when both components are rendered.
+The `input` and `output` templates also receive the `input` and `output` keyword arguments and can use this information for example to produce smaller spacing between input and output when both components are rendered.

 ### Alias functions